timothychu99/CSE151A_Group_Project/README.md

 ## Milestone 4
 Based on feedback from Milestone 3, we changed our first model from Logistic Regression, where we made individual classifiers, to K-Nearest Neighbors to make it easier to find an overall accuracy and allow us to compare the results to our second model, SVM.
 The KNN model had an overall train accuracy of 0.93 and test accuracy of 0.61 after fine-tuning k to 19.
 Given the large difference in accuracies, this could indicate overfitting in our model.
 We then moved on to the second model, SVM.

+The KNN model fits in the fitting graph in regards to k correlating to the model complexity, with higher k values being higher model complexity.
+This is because when testing with increasing k values, we saw that it plateaus at a testing error of around 0.39.
+For proof, please check the [KNN_accuracy_results.txt](./KNN_accuracy_results.txt)

 Link to Jupyter Notebook SVM and KNN Models:
 [jupyter notebook link](https://github.com/timothychu99/CSE151A_Group_Project/blob/Milestone4/Milestone4_KNN_%26_SVM_models.ipynb)

 1: Train your second model.
 Make sure you use a different model than in MS3, and you must fine-tune your model to get an accurate comparison.

-Our second model is SVM, we redone our previous model to be KNN instead of the Logistic Regression.
+Our second model is SVM, we redone our previous model to be KNN instead of the Logistic Regression to get a better comparison.

 2: Evaluate your model and compare training vs. test error